WallarooLabs/wally/book/go/api/word-count.md

 	inPort := inHostsPorts[0][1]
 ```

-We point the Wallaro serialization and deserialization functions to our serializer and deserializer:
+We point the Wallaroo serialization and deserialization functions to our serializer and deserializer:

 ```go
 	wa.Serialize = Serialize